faridbani/Memory_game/README.md

 # A Memory game in Pygame

-With tow modes, one with uppercases letters and one with dogs images. modes is now availble to choose bithween A-Z (Letters) and Dogs (Images)
+### With tow modes, one with letters (uppercase letters) and one with dogs images.

+Modes are now availble on the menu to choose bithween A-Z (Letters) and Dogs (Images).